Euston railway station: 1973 IRA attack

 Extensive but superficial damage was caused by an IRA bomb that exploded close to a snack bar at approximately 1:10 pm on 10 September 1973, injuring eight people.
 A similar explosive had detonated 50 minutes earlier at King's Cross.
 The Metropolitan Police had received a three-minute warning, and were unable to evacuate the station completely, but British Transport Police managed to clear much of the area just before the explosion.
 In 1974, the mentally ill Judith Ward confessed to the bombing and was convicted of this and other crimes, despite the evidence against her being highly suspect and Ward retracting her confessions.
 She was acquitted in 1992; the true culprit has yet to be identified.

 Cultural references

 The station has been the backdrop for a musical film clip as well as the subject in songs since the 1960s.
 Barbara Ruskin both wrote and recorded the song "Euston Station" which was released in 1967.
 In 1969, rock group Ambrose Slade shot a promo film at the station for their Beginnings album.
 Craig Davies recorded the song "Euston Railway Station Blues" which was released in the late 1980s.
 Jane Kitto's 2002 song "Busdriver" is about getting on the no. 73 bus from Euston station to Stoke Newington.
 In another travel theme it was referenced by The Smiths in their song "London" as a way to get to the city from Manchester.

 National Rail services and London Overground

-Euston has services from four different train operators:
+Euston has services from five different train operators: